 - The South African presentation does not include unclear terms such as "other" and "miscellaneous". - The term "grant" is not used in the South African budget presentation format.
 In the GFS, grants include all funds flowing from one level of government to another.
 However, in the local context, the majority of funds flowing to other levels of government are not appropriated as grants.
-They are identified as direct charges against the National Revenue Fund and are therefore included under transfers. - More detail is provided on various transfer categories in the South African presentation to enhance transparency and facilitate the monitoring process, especially on the payment side. - In the South African presentation, certain items are labelled more clearly than in the GFS version.
+They are identified as direct charges against the National Revenue Fund and are therefore included under transfers. - More detail is provided on various transfer categories in the South African presentation to enhance transparency and facilitate monitoring, especially of payments. - In the South African presentation, certain items are labelled more clearly than in the GFS version.
 For example, instead of using the term "sales of goods and services" for sales of goods and services produced by government, the label used is "sales of goods and services produced by a department".

-Differences in presentation of national budget and national accounts provides a comprehensive accounting framework that enables economic data to be compiled and presented in a format designed for economic analysis, making decisions and formulating policy.
+Differences in presentation of national budget and national accounts

+The SNA is a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
+It provides a comprehensive accounting framework that enables economic data to be compiled and presented in a format designed for economic analysis, making decisions and formulating policy.
 The national accounts are compiled for a succession of periods, providing a continuous flow of information for monitoring, analysis and evaluation of economic performance.